AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

 Use the **[!UICONTROL Outgoing emails]** toggle in the _Configure environment_ view to enable or disable email support.

-If outgoing emails must be disabled or re-enabled on Pro Production or Staging environments, please submit an [Adobe Commerce Support ticket](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide).
+If outgoing emails must be disabled or re-enabled on Pro Production or Staging environments, you can submit an [Adobe Commerce Support ticket](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide).

 >[!TIP]
 >
->Outgoing emails status may not be reflected for Pro environments on the Cloud Console.
+>Outgoing email status may not be reflected for Pro environments on the Cloud Console.
 In this case, you must use [command line](#enable-emails-in-the-cli) for outgoing emails enabling and testing.

 **To manage email support from the [!DNL Cloud Console]**: